-I am an early career researcher currently working on a freelance basis.
-I have recent experience in the following areas: global policy, children’s mental health, dementia and stigma, eating disorders (specifically, tackling cognitive biases and the role of social rejection in adolescents), mindfulness-based interventions for managing chocolate cravings.
+I am an early career researcher currently at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
+I have previously worked on a freelance basis.
+I have recent experience in the following areas: service user and carer involvement, global policy, children’s mental health, dementia and stigma, eating disorders (specifically, tackling cognitive biases and the role of social rejection in adolescents), mindfulness-based interventions for managing chocolate cravings.

-I am actively seeking out new opportunities to collaborate on research projects and am working towards applying for a PhD position in the near future.
+I am actively seeking out new opportunities to collaborate on research projects and will be starting a PhD in October 2020!

 My skills include: academic background in psychology and mental health policy, public and patient involvement, good knowledge of SPSS and Excel, strong writing skills.